 - The beneficiary (exporter): is the party who demands BG.

-- The beneficiary’s bank: is the one who receives the BG on behalf of the beneficiary.
+- The beneficiary’s bank: is the one that receives the BG on behalf of the beneficiary.

 Process for applying BG

-- The parties while transacting between each other, the exporter demands BG from the importer.
+- The parties while transacting with each other, the exporter demands BG from the importer.